Lotee-Baker/Lotee-Baker.github.io/_pages/about.md

 ### Engineering Intern
 **Conagra Brands** | Omaha, NE
 *May 2025 – August 2025*
-- Designed a conveyor belt system that improved safety and efficiency, delivering **$150K+ annual savings with a 2-year ROI**.
+- Designed a conveyor belt system that improved safety and efficiency, delivering $150K+ annual savings with a 2-year ROI.
-- Doubled throughput capacity by optimizing the outfeed conveyor system, achieving **$230K+ annual savings with a 1-year ROI**.
+- Doubled throughput capacity by optimizing the outfeed conveyor system, achieving $230K+ annual savings with a 1-year ROI.

 ---